Auden’s Col Trek- 2025 | Group Date, Itinerary & Difficulty

 Grade: Difficult

-Auden Col – A Traverse from Gangotri to Kedarnath
+Auden Col Trek – A Traverse from Gangotri to Kedarnath via Mayali Pass

-If you are a seasoned trekker looking for adventure in the heart of the Himalayas, add Auden’s Col to your bucket list for a one-of-a-kind trekking experience.
-Auden’s Col is a glacial corridor located at an altitude of 5,460 m (17,913 ft) and is one of the most toughest treks in India.
+If you are a seasoned trekker looking for adventure in the heart of the Himalayas, add Auden’s Col Trek to your bucket list for a one-of-a-kind trekking experience.
+One of the toughest passes to cross in Uttarakhand’s Garhwal Himalayas, Auden’s Col is a glacial corridor located at an altitude of 5,460 m (17,913 ft) and is the most challenging trek in India.
 This stunning mountain pass lies between the Rudugaira Glacier and Khatling Glacier and separates the Jogin I and Gangotri III peaks.

 It was first discovered in 1935 by John Bicknell Auden, an explorer, and geologist of the Geological Survey of India, while exploring the Harsil-Gangotri Valley.
 He first crossed the pass in 1939 by ascending from Rudugaira and descending to Bhilangana via the Khatling Glacier.
 The pass was named after him to recognize his exploration and his legacy.